Interested in Graduate Studies in Social and Cognitive Development?

 In addition, interns will have the chance to learn about and interact with other developmental psychology labs at Yale, and attend sessions organized by professors and graduate students on topics such as applying to graduate school.
 Interns are encouraged to join graduate students and other researchers from across the department in fun activities such as barbecues, bowling, trivia karaoke nights.

 Internship Requirements: The internship will involve a minimum commitment of 20 hours per week.
-Undergraduate students at all stages are welcome to apply.
+Undergraduate students at all stages and from all universities, around the world, are welcome to apply.
 The internship is best suited to students interested in pursuing graduate studies in developmental, social, or cognitive psychology.
 This is a volunteer position, but it is encouraged to apply for outside funding from one’s own university, and we are happy to support these applications.

 To receive an application and further information, please email Clarise Ballesteros at email@example.com.